Divisions

 Majors

-Teams in Majors typically practice 1 – 2 times per week and play 2 games per week against other Lynn Valley Little League teams.
-There are max.
-12 players per team, selected by a draft process.
+Teams in Majors typically practice 1 – 2 times per week and play 2 games per week against other Lynn Valley Little League teams with occasional interlock games against other division 5 leagues.

-Additionally, LVLL may choose to form a traveling Development Team that will select the best 15-18 players from the Majors division for interlocking games with other Little League Associations on the North Shore and throughout the Lower Mainland.
-All interested Majors players would be given the opportunity to try out (via assessment) for this team which would practice an additional 1 – 2 times per week and play an additional 1 – 2 games per week.
+This team practices an additional 1 – 2 times per week and play an additional 1 – 2 games per week.
 Typically this squad is broken into 3 ‘pods’ of players that rotate practicing and playing each week in addition to their Majors house team commitments.

 Juniors and Seniors: